Lamentations 3:25-26 “The Lord is good to those who wait for Him,

 We cannot expect God to hear our prayers if we don’t listen to His instruction.
 We pray and sometimes fast, we ask God for direction or wisdom but do we take the time to listen to His response?
 Maybe the Lord was already instructing you and you didn’t even know it.

 What if God’s answer to your request is no?
 What if God’s answer is specific to how He wants you to move, act or just remain where you are for a time?

 Psalm 27:14 “Wait on the LORD: be of good courage, and he shall strengthen thine heart: wait, I say, on the LORD.”

 If we don’t hear God, we might miss the fact that He wants us to simply wait for His next move.
 Our timing of what we think we need is not necessarily His timing for fulfilling that need.

 The character of God is love.
 His love was expressed on the cross when Jesus paid for our sins, His love was expressed at creation when He made us in His image and His love will continue throughout eternity for those who desire Him.

-The voice of God isn’t bellowing and thunderous as we might think.
-Elijah was given this lesson when he was running in fear from Ahab and Jezebel:
+When God responds, He doesn’t bellow loudly or make thunderous edicts as we might hope.
+Elijah was given this lesson when he was running in fear from Ahab and Jezebel.